-Since we are a small team, we have taken the following steps to ensure quality assurance and client satisfaction while maintaining development productivity.
-The list may not be fully inclusive or text book, but it is a tested set up for dedicated and continuous software development over the past four years:
+The Interaria team takes the following steps to ensure quality assurance and client satisfaction while maintaining development productivity.
+The list may not be fully inclusive or text book, but it is a tested set-up for dedicated and continuous software development over several years:

 1) Prioritizing.
-With a small development team that has to deliver a lot, prioritizing becomes crucial.
 We identify each development request and idea with a priority level that helps us to identify critical tasks that need to get done.
 We use timeline based development and commit to clear deadlines that can be communicated to the client and end-user.

 2) Development cycles.
 We work at minimum on two week cycles that allow our programmers to focus on the identified tasks with as little disturbance and side requests as possible.
 Coding takes focus and we foster project management style that gives that.

 3) Tolerance.
-Because we are a small team developing a large software system, we need to be able to tolerate a certain level of system issues and bugs.
 No system is ever 100% perfect.
-Usability is never fully optimal; any system can be improved.
-Our advice would be to find the sweet spot with the client where development flows at a pace that is needed while any system and usability issues stay under control and can be documented.
-If it looks like along with new systems or updates, bugs and confusion emerges, then it is needed to allocate more time for the development and slow down a bit.
-Perhaps take on less tasks per development cycle or allocate more resources on system testing and quality assurance.
+Usability is never fully optimal; any system can always be improved.
+We find the sweet spot with the client where development flows at a pace that is needed while any system and usability issues stay under control and can be documented.
+If it looks like along with any new system launches or updates, bugs and confusion emerges, we respond and allocate more time for the development.
+P

 5) Customer Feedback.
 We have created a system that allows our client to input all their customer feedback.
 When certain feedback starts to trend, we discuss the requirements and any needed system changes, give a priority, and take it to development.
 The customer feedback logging along with real life usage monitoring is critical to gain an understanding of the user acceptance of the system.

 6) Interaction.
-Even as a small team we make ourselves available as technology consultants, in team leader positions, and system documentation providers.
+We make ourselves available as technology consultants, in team leader positions, and system documentation providers.
 We hold a development meeting with the client weekly, and respond to any software questions within one to two hours.
 In a small team, the time allocated towards communication can be a a surprisingly large portion.
 Instead of feeling that it “eats” time away from development, it could/should be regarded as a crucial part of successful software development.